benjamm22/TestGASUE4/README.md

  Dan's GAS example (STRONG REFERENCE... copy pasted a lot of info from here as comments) -- https://github.com/tranek/GASDocumentation

+ ^ this reference provides a lot of boilerplate code and I used a lot of it myself

  -------------------------------------------------------------------------------------------------------------------------------------

  Move with either WASD or by holding both mouse buttons down